PenneconDavid/PenneconDavid/README.md

 🚀 Welcome to my coding universe!
 I’m Dave, a **full-stack engineer** with a mission to craft creative, impactful web applications that connect and inspire.

-🌎 Recently launched [DishSwap](https://github.com/PenneconDavid/DishSwap) — a recipe-sharing platform with an **anime-inspired UI** that brings home chefs together through their love of food.
+🌎 Recently launched [DishSwap](https://github.com/PenneconDavid/DishSwap) — a recipe-sharing platform with an **anime-inspired UI** that brings home chefs together through their love of food and proven recipes.

 ---